JakeHolcroft/JakeHolcroft/README.md

 # 💫 About Me:
 Hi, I'm Jake Holcroft, a passionate front-end developer from the UK.
+I am currently learning React!

 ## 🌐 Socials: